 The Annual Report is one of the two public reports mandated by the Funding Agreement and represents an excellent communications vehicle for the Foundation.
-Commencing with the 2008 Annual Report the Foundation adopted a comprehensive and user-friendly annual report format, that doubles as acommunications tool.
+The Foundation employs an informative and user-friendly annual report format to enable it to be used as a communication and promotional tool.

-The Annual Report is only published on the Foundation website and will serve to report on Foundation activities and achievements, but also serve as a marketing vehicle in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
+The Annual Report is only published on the Foundation website.
+It reports Foundation structure and financials, but also presents the annual activities and achievements.
+It has proven very useful as a marketing vehicle in educating stakeholder audiences on salmon conservation and illustrating the value of ASCF.
 All annual reports now feature stories on representative funded projects, which has resulted in positive feedback.